toptal/picasso/.changeset/six-jobs-bake.md

 '@toptal/picasso-shared': minor
 ---

-- added new type which indicates input's success or error state
+- added new type `ValidateStatus` which indicates input's success or error state